 The Babies are Coming!

-Although the first official day of spring this year is Sunday, March 20, the season truly begins when the first bear cub is spotted in the wild for most area residents.
-Even if feet of snow is still on the ground, a bear cub spotting means that the long northwestern Wyoming winter is winding down.
+Although the first official day of spring this year is Monday, March 20, the season truly begins when the first bear cub is spotted in the wild for most area residents.
+Even if feet of snow are still on the ground, a bear cub spotting means that the long northwestern Wyoming winter is winding down.

 It also means that the next generation of bison, wolves, elk, moose, and even river otters will soon make their debut.